sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 - Clone your fork using the repository's URL.

+    > NOTE: The `docker-compose.yaml` file currently depends on configuration files which live in the repository, so you must have the entire repository cloned onto your server.

   ```bash
   git clone $FORK_URL
   ```

-    > INFO: The `docker-compose.yaml` file currently depends on configuration files which live in the repository, so you must have the entire repository cloned onto your server.

 - Add the [reference repository](./index.md#reference-repository) as an `upstream` remote so that you can [get updates](#upgrade).